RyuuXS/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## A magician was driving down the street and then he turned into a driveway.